firozkhan18/technologies-notes/FAQ-React-300.md

 Once the calculations are done, the real DOM will be updated with only the things that have actually changed.
 Alt Text

+**Process:**
+1. **Render:** React creates a virtual representation of the UI.
+2. **Diffing:** React compares the new virtual DOM with the previous one.
+3. **Reconciliation:** React updates the real DOM based on the differences.

 **[⬆ Back to Top](#table-of-contents)**

 ## What is the difference between Shadow DOM and Virtual DOM?
 The Shadow DOM is a browser technology designed primarily for scoping variables and CSS in web components.
 The Virtual DOM is a concept implemented by libraries in JavaScript on top of browser APIs.

+- **Shadow DOM:** Encapsulates styles and structure of a component, providing a separate DOM tree.
+- **Virtual DOM:** A performance optimization for updating the real DOM efficiently by minimizing direct manipulations.

 **[⬆ Back to Top](#table-of-contents)**

 ## What is React Fiber?
 Fiber is the new reconciliation engine or reimplementation of core algorithm in React v16.
 The goal of React Fiber is to increase its suitability for areas like animation, layout, gestures, ability to pause, abort, or reuse work and assign priority to different types of updates; and new concurrency primitives.

+**Definition:** React Fiber is a complete rewrite of the React core algorithm that improves rendering performance and introduces features like incremental rendering and better support for async rendering.

 **[⬆ Back to Top](#table-of-contents)**

 ## What is the main goal of React Fiber?
 The goal of React Fiber is to increase its suitability for areas like animation, layout, and gestures.
 Its headline feature is incremental rendering: the ability to split rendering work into chunks and spread it out over multiple frames.

+**Goal:** To enable incremental rendering, allowing React to pause, abort, and continue rendering work, improving user experience and performance.

 **[⬆ Back to Top](#table-of-contents)**